VinceNolan999/ms1-nicola/README.md

 - Navbar located at top with 'Brand' to the left and a responsive menu on the right.
 For Mobile and tablet this is an expanding 'Hamburger' menu opening below the icon to reveal the three pages (Home, Gallery and Contact).
-  On desktop the 'hamburger'  is replaced wth links for the 3 pages.
+  On desktop the 'hamburger'  is replaced with links for the 3 pages.

 - Footer is located at the bottom and contains Social media links.